oracle-livelabs/database/kubernetes-for-oracledbas/generate-kubeconfig/generate-kubeconfig.md

 ## Task 2: Test Kubernetes Access

-Just as with `srvctl`, used to query the resources in a Oracle Grid Infrastructure Cluster in RAC Clusters, use `kubectl` to query the resources in the K8s cluster.
+Just as with `sqlplus`, used to query the objects in an Oracle Database, use `kubectl` to query the resources in the K8s cluster.

+### kube-apiserver

+`kubectl` makes API calls to the clusters **kube-apiserver** on the "Control Plane" node.
+The **kube-apiserver** handles all internal and external traffic in the Cluster.

 In Cloud Shell: